atoyebii/personal-site/content/blog/2020-04-22-my-first-pc-build.md

 | Storage (HDD) | Seagate Barracuda Compute 2TB |

 ### Peripherals

-- LG 34" UltraWide Monitor (34UM69G-B)
+I picked up an LG 34" UltraWide Monitor (34UM69G-B) shortly after retiring my iMac.
+It's a great monitor, this is the non-curved one.
-- Razer Cynosa Chroma Keyboard
-- Rzer Deathadder Essential Mouse
-- Dell 6000 USB C Dock for hooking up my Macbook Pro to my monitor + charging and USB hub.
+Currently, have the Dell dock hooked up via HDMI to the monitor with the PC running off the DisplayPort connection, allowing me to switch between inputs using the monitor controls.

+For PC input I'm using a Razer Cynosa Chroma Keyboard, and a Razer Deathadder Essential Mouse, you know to make me better at GTA V.

 ## Benchmarks